Languages of Libya: Minority languages

-Various Berber languages are also spoken, including Tamasheq, Ghadamès, Nafusi, Suknah and Awjilah.
-Both Berber and Arabic languages belong to the wider Afroasiatic (Hamito-Semitic) family.
+Various Berber languages are also spoken, including Tamahaq, Ghadamès, Nafusi, Zuwara, Yefren, Fezzan, Kufra and Awjilah.
+Both Berber and Arabic languages belong to the wider Afroasiatic family.

 The most significant berber speaking group, the Nafusi, is concentrated in the Tripolitanian region.
-Berber languages are also spoken in some oases, including Ghadamès, Awjilah, Sawknah.
-Tamahaq is spoken by the Tuareg.
+Berber languages are also spoken in some cases, including Ghadamès, Awjilah, and formerly Sawknah.
+Tamahaq is spoken by the Tuareg people.

 Libya's former Head of State Muammar Gaddafi denied the existence of Berbers as a separate ethnicity, and called Berbers a "product of colonialism" created by the West to divide Libya.
 The Berber language was not recognized or taught in schools, and for years it was forbidden in Libya to give children Berber names.

-After recent uprisings in Libya, the National Transitional Council (Revolutionaries) has shown an openness towards the Berber language.
-The independent Revolutionaries "Libya TV", has included the Berber language and its Tifinagh alphabet in some of its programming.
+During the First Libyan Civil War, the National Transitional Council broadcast in Tamazight for two hours a day.